JonasS2/Analysis/README.md

 In this script interactions where used to differ between Genotype, Treatment and Genotype::Treatment.

+### DEAnalysis_Wu4.R

+since this subset contains 5 different treatments I am not sure if the interaction terms are correct.
+This needs to be checked.

 The makefile contains all scripts with the necessary dependencies.